thedarkwriter/courseware-lms-content/courses/01-puppet/01-2103-Puppet-NTP.md

 # Puppet NTP

 ###Slide 1
-Your entire datacenter, from the network to the applications, depends on accurate time for many different things, such as security services, certificate validation, and file sharing across nodes.
+Your entire datacenter, from the network to the applications, depends on consistent time for many different functions, such as security services, certificate validation, and file sharing across nodes.

 ###Slide 2
-In this lesson, we will give you a conceptual overview of how to:
+In this lesson, we give you an overview of how to use Puppet Enterprise to:

-*use the Puppet Enterprise console to install the NTP module *use the Puppet Enterprise console to  add classes from the NTP module to your agent *use the Puppet Enterprise console event inspector to view changes made by the main NTP class *use the Puppet Enterprise console to edit parameters of the main NTP class
+*to install the NTP module
+*add classes from the NTP module to your agent
+*view changes made by the main NTP class
+*edit parameters of the main NTP class

 ###Slide 3
-The Puppet Labs NTP module is part of the Puppet-supported modules program.
+The Puppet Labs NTP module is a Puppet-supported module.
 These modules are supported, tested, and maintained by Puppet Labs.
-You can learn more about the Puppet Labs NTP module by visiting the Puppet Forge.

-Being a module on the Forge, NTP can be installed by a simple command from the Puppet Enterprise Master.
+Because the NTP module is on the Puppet Forge, you can easily install it with a simple command from the Puppet Enterprise Master.

 ###Slide 4